JetBrains/ring-ui/README.md

 To enable the Wallaby.js test runner follow these steps:

 1. Download and install the Wallaby.js plugin for WebStorm (http://wallabyjs.com/).
-2. Set up a Wallaby.js run configuration in WebStorm.
+2. Run shared `Wallaby` configuration in WebStorm.
-3. Run it.